twrackers/TouchControls-library/README.md

 This library is built upon my StateMachine class, available for download from my GitHub repository at [github.com/twrackers/StateMachine-library](https://github.com/twrackers/StateMachine-library).

+#### Instructions to install my Arduino libraries and sketches on Windows systems can be found at [gist.github.com/twrackers](https://gist.github.com/twrackers).

 ## TouchToggle

 ### TouchToggle(const int pin)